robert-westenberger/knowledgebase/docker/container-manipulation.md

 ## Detached Mode
 The `--detach` or `-d` option will override the default behavior of containers attaching themselves to the terminal window from which they are run.

+This means that if you then close that terminal window, the container will continue running.